-With international air departures from the UK dropping by 74.7% year-on-year (YOY) in 2020, it is little surprise that the full recovery of outbound figures remains several years away.
+With international air departures from the UK dropping by 74.7% year-on-year (YOY) in 2020, it is little surprise that the full recovery of outbound air travel figures remains several years away.
 However, a sustained rebound in overseas trips looks set to start this year.

-The start of 2021 remained bleak
+The start of 2021 remained bleak for international air travel

 The first quarter of 2021 remained bleak for airlines involved with international travel from the UK.
 Heavy drops in revenue and passenger numbers continued from the previous year as Covid-19 travel restrictions impacted the winter holiday market.
 To make matters worse, a new piece of legislation was introduced in January that meant only essential travel from the UK was allowed.
 This meant that things actually got worse at the beginning of this year and have remained that way with holidays still largely banned by law.